RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-02-28-hpc-sig-champions.md

 The system will have 8000+ cores (dual 7702 64-core AMD CPus) with 32 Nvidia V100 GPUs.

-### HPC MIDLANDS+
-[HPC MIDLANDS+][midland-plus] is run in partnership between Loughborough, Aston, Queen Mary, Birmingham, Warwick, Nottingham and Manchester.
-The system has 512 nodes in Huawei X6000 quad-node chassis, each with 28 cores (dual Intel Xeon E5-2680v4) and 5 POWER8 compute nodes with 20 cores each.

-I'm currently chasing up on news of the refresh for this system.

 ### Northern Intensive Computing Environment (NICE)
 The [N8][n8cir] Research Partnership is a collaboration of the eight most research intensive Universities in the North of England:
 Durham, Lancaster, Leeds, Liverpool, Manchester, Newcastle, Sheffield and York.
 They've won a 3.1m EPSRC grant to create the new [NICE][nice] Tier-2 centre.